arijitthegame/Fairness/README.md

 The idea is to test "fairness".
 Start with 50 districts with two candidates running in each election.
 Suppose Party A wins 55% of the popular vote.
 We want to see how many seats does party A win.
 For this, we choose 50 random numbers between 0 and 1 as the proportion of people who voted for party A and then we simulate this a bunch of times and plot the votes won by Part A vs the seats won.

+In all these cases we can see if we perturb the voting data, the seat shares changes according but we found in Wisconsin, that does happen.
+In the last few elections, the Democrats have got between 49-50.6% of the votes and still had the same number of seats.
+In this future work, we will investigate this spread gap.